 Rental Car Insurance

 Many credit cards offer secondary coverage for rental cars when traveling.
-That is, your primary auto insurance will be used first when needed, and the credit card’s insurance would be supplemental to that.
+That is, your primary auto insurance will be used first when needed, and the credit card’s insurance will be supplemental to that.

 There are a handful of Chase cards, however, that offer primary rental car coverage.

-Both the Chase Sapphire Preferred and Chase Sapphire Reserve give you primary rental car coverage, meaning you may not have to involve the insurer you use on the cars you own in the event of an accident while driving a rental car.
+Both the card_name and card_name give you primary rental car coverage, meaning you may not have to involve the insurer you use on the cars you own in the event of an accident while driving a rental car.

-The Ink Business Preferred® Credit Card is another card with primary auto coverage, and like the Sapphire cards, has the benefit of no foreign transaction fees.
-The Ink Business Cash® Credit Card and Ink Business Unlimited® Credit Card Cards also offer primary auto insurance, but do charge 3% foreign transaction fees.
+The card_name is another card with primary auto coverage, and like the Sapphire cards, has the benefit of no foreign transaction fees.
+The card_name and card_name also offer primary auto insurance but do charge 3% foreign transaction fees.

 You can save a lot of money by declining the insurance the folks at the rental counter will try to upsell you.
 It’s a good idea to know exactly what coverage you do have, so check your documents before you take the keys for your next rental car.